mahendra2811/mahendra-dev-portfolio/README.md

 ## Sponsor 💛

-Give a ⭐ if you like my portfolio project!
+Give a ⭐ if you like my portfolio project! and contact us directly for any project.

 ```